erick-rivas/reactjs-reference/docs/020-components.md

 # Components

-Handle component behavior (initialization, requests, render calls, etc)
+Handle component logic (API calls, event definition, state handling, etc.)
->   *An equivalent to controller in MVC architecture*
+>   *An equivalent to controller in a MVC architecture*

 ## Examples